Universal541/brianreymore/src/content/essays/rights-and-responsibilities.md

 Take homelessness.

-Ask ten people what causes it and you will hear ten competing moral stories.
+Ask ten people what causes it and you will hear ten competing moral stories: housing costs, mental illness, addiction, trauma, capitalism, government failure, personal irresponsibility, corporate greed, bad luck, poor decisions, failed policy, broken families.

-Housing costs.

-Mental illness.

-Addiction.

-Trauma.

-Capitalism.

-Government failure.

-Personal irresponsibility.

-Corporate greed.

-Bad luck.

-Poor decisions.

-Failed policy.

-Broken families.

 All partially true.

 And none sufficient on their own.

 This is what makes homelessness so difficult.

-Because homelessness is not one problem.
+It is not one problem.

 It is many problems wearing the same clothes.

 The teenager escaping abuse.
 The laid-off worker living in a car.

-The veteran with untreated trauma.
+The veteran carrying untreated trauma.
 The schizophrenic man hearing voices.
 The addict burning through every relationship.
 The woman crushed by medical debt.
 The chronically unstable person rejecting every offered structure.
 The opportunist exploiting public generosity.
 The temporarily displaced family.
 The mentally ill person incapable of independent functioning.

 These are not interchangeable stories.